BOEHMER BUILDING.

 1856 March 24 - Louis Braquehai (there are many different spellings of this name) sold 2 houses to Henrietta Schultze.

 1856 A one story brick structure was built by John Schultze in the fall.
-East building
+East building.

 © Floyd D. P. Øydegaard.

-The back of the east building.
+The back of the Schultze building - east.

 1857 March 2 - John and Henrietta Schultze sold to J. G. Sparks.
 Wholesale and retail groceries and provisions.
+(E:9:6)

 1857 June 18 - Sparks sold to George Parburt.